CRamoutar2/Assignment_2-/README.md

 Chethram Ramoutar
 <br>
 Questions:<br>
-What about other input formats?
+What about other input formats? (ex.some)